Pepin of Herstal: Duke and Prince of the Franks

 The Neustrians barely tolerated an Austrasian overlord, but Pepin preferred to put these local resistances aside to deal with Germany.

 Over the next several years, Pepin subdued the Alemanni, Frisians, and Franconians, bringing them within the Frankish sphere of influence.
 Between 690 and 692, Utrecht fell.
 This gave the Franks control of important trade routes on the Rhine to the North Sea.
 He also supported the missionary work of Willibrord.
 In 695, he placed Drogo in the Burgundian mayorship and his other son, Grimoald, in the Neustrian one.

 Around 670, Pepin had married Plectrude, who had inherited substantial estates in the Moselle region.
 She was the mother of Drogo of Champagne and Grimoald II, both of whom died before their father.
 However, Pepin also had a mistress (or possibly, a second wife) named Alpaida (or Chalpaida) who bore him two more sons: Charles Martel and Childebrand.

+Marriage and children

+Pepin married Plectrude and had two children: